codescape/jira-scrum-poker/contributing.md

 To set up your development environment have a look at the official documentation:
 [Set up the Atlassian SDK and build a project](https://developer.atlassian.com/docs/getting-started/set-up-the-atlassian-plugin-sdk-and-build-a-project)

-During development you will find the following commands useful:
+During development, you will find the following commands useful:

 * `atlas-run` installs this plugin into Jira and starts an instance on localhost
 * `atlas-package` generate a Jar file of the plugin and installs it into the currently running instance (see `atlas-run`)